Refined moves for structure-preserving isomorphism of graph C*-algebras: Fundamentals

 \subsection{Notation and conventions}

-We use the definition of graph $C^*$-algebras in \cite{njfmlir:cig} in which sinks and infinite emitters are singular vertices, and always consider $C^*(E)$ as a universal $C^*$-algebras generated by Cuntz-Krieger families $\{s_e,p_v\}$ with $e$ ranging over edges and $v$ ranging over vertices in $E$.
+We use the definition of graph $C^*$-algebras in \cite{njfmlir:cig} in which sinks and infinite emitters are singular vertices, and always consider $C^*(E)$ as universal $C^*$-algebras generated by Cuntz-Krieger families $\{s_e,p_v\}$ with $e$ ranging over edges and $v$ ranging over vertices in $E$.
+We expect the reader to be familiar with fundamental graph $C^*$-algebra theory, but for easy reference we list the Cuntz-Krieger relations below: \begin{enumerate}[(CK1)] \item $s_e^* s_e = p_{r(e)}$ for every $e\in E^1$ \item $s_e s_e^* \leq p_{s(e)}$ for every $e\in E^1$ \item $ p_v = \sum_{s(e)=v} s_e s_e^*$ for every $v\in E^0_{\text{reg}}$. \end{enumerate} In drawings we always use $\circ$ for singular vertices and $\bullet$ for regular vertices, and we say that a graph is regular, resp.~singular, if all of its vertices are regular, resp.~singular.
+We will need to appeal to the full range of standard results on the structure of graph $C^*$-algebras, and establish some terminology and notation that will be used throughout the paper.

-Unless stated otherwise, graphs $E$, $F$ will always be considered as having finitely many vertices and finitely or countably infinitely many edges.
-We generally follow notation from \cite{segrerapws:ccuggs,segrerapws:gcgcfg}, and in particular denote adjacency matrices by $\mathsf{A}_E$.
-We especially need $\mathsf{A}^\bullet_E$ which is obtained by deleting all rows corresponding to singular vertices.
-It is convenient when working with $K$-theory to set $\mathsf{B}_E=\mathsf{A}_E-\idmatrix$ and define $\mathsf{B}^\bullet_E$ by again deleting rows.